ChelzyGraXel/Spotify2023/README.md

 ## 🍿 PLATFORM POPULARITY
 #### STEP 10: Comparison of Platforms (Spotify, Apple Music, Deezer)
-How do the numbers of tracks in spotify_playlists, apple_playlists, and deezer_playlists compare?
-Which platform seems to favor the most popular tracks?
+To navigate which platform seems to favor the most popular tracks and compare the numbers of tracks in spotify_playlists, apple_playlists, and deezer_playlists, it is necessary to plot first the data of each platforms separately.
+The following syntax was used.

 ```python
 # Graph